 1. Know your limits or triggers

-When you know what makes you angry, you can make a plan to better handle those feelings when they happen.
+When you know what makes you angry, you can make a plan to better handle those feelings when they start bubbling up.

-For example if you know mornings are tough for you because everyone is always late getting out the door, do everything you can to prepare the night before.
+For example, if you know mornings are tough for you because everyone’s always late getting out the door, do everything you can to prepare the night before.

 Get your kid clothes ready, have your clothes picked out, have their lunches or snacks packed, have your diaper bag or kid bag ready to go by the front door.